kiehozero/data-representation-assignment/README.md

 ## Project requirements

 Requirements:
-Write a program that demonstrates that you understand creating and consuming RESTful APIs.
-If you cannot think of a project to do:

 - Create a Web application in Flask that has a RESTful API, the application should link to one or more database tables.
 - You should also create the web pages that can consume the API.
 I.e. performs CRUD operations on the data.